 - Winston Churchill Lifetime Achievement Award, 2013, by Faith & Freedom Coalition

 Robertson is past president of the prestigious Council on National Policy.
 In 1982 he served on President Ronald Reagan's Task Force on Victims of Crime.
 He previously served on the Board of the Virginia Economic Development Partnership and on the Governor's Council of Economic Advisors in the State of Virginia.
 Robertson founded and served as a past president of the Christian Coalition of America until his resignation in late 2001.

-Pat and Dede Robertson have four children, fourteen grandchildren, seven great grandchildren, and reside in Virginia Beach, Virginia.
+Pat and Dede Robertson have four children, fourteen grandchildren, nine great grandchildren, and reside in Virginia Beach, Virginia.